 Synthetic oils are oils that are refined to a much higher degree than ordinary oils.
 Synthetic oils are premium oils that generally have greater viscosity stability, lower pour points and can withstand higher operating temperatures.
 Synthetic oils improve cold starting, reduce friction, reduce oil consumption and improve fuel economy and performance -- but they typically cost about three times as much as regular motor oil.

-Some suppliers of synthetic motor oils say the higher cost of the premium quality oil can be offset by extending oil change intervals.
+Some suppliers of synthetic motor oils say the higher cost of their premium quality synthetic oil can be offset by extending oil change intervals.
 But this would depend on the operating conditions, age and condition of the engine.

 Synthetic oils are a good upgrade for most engines, but are not recommended for breaking-in newly rebuilt engines.